abpframework/abp/docs/en/Blog-Posts/2022-01-11 v5_1_Release_Stable/POST.md

 ### Blazor UI

-If you are using Blazor WebAssembly, open the `Program` class replace  `InitializeAsync` with `InitializeApplicationAsync`.
+If you are using Blazor WebAssembly, open the `Program` class and replace `InitializeAsync` with `InitializeApplicationAsync`.

 ## What's New with the ABP Framework 5.1?